Cordillera ground warbler: Breeding

+Very little is known about its breeding habits.
+Its nest has yet to be described.
+A juvenile was collected in May.

 Habitat and conservation status

-The Cordillera ground warbler is found in the Luzon Island complex.
 They are found in northwest Luzon in the Cordillera Mountain Range.
 It is found in lowland moist dipterocarp forest, in primary forest, secondary forest and forest edge up to 500 m.
 It is typically found on the forest floor among limestone outcrops, bamboo and mossy rocks.

-IUCN has assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999 mature individuals.
-Among the three Robsonius ground-warblers, the Cordilera ground-warbler is the most endangered owing to having the smallest range.
+IUCN previously assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999 mature individuals but this was updated to Near-threatened.This downlisting does not mean that this species is increasing but rather reflects data that this species may occurs in higher densities than originally believed.
+Among the three Robsonius ground-warblers, the Cordilera ground-warbler is the most threatened owing to having the smallest range.
 This species' main threat is habitat loss due to wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

+This species is found in only one protected area the Kalbario–Patapat Natural Park.
+The entire Apayao province is listed as a UNESCO Biosphere Reserves of Southeast Asia.
+However, continued habitat loss and deforestation continues even in protected areas.